dkumor/rtcbot/examples/remotecontrol/README.md

 key press {'value': -0.7945494055747986, 'type': 'axis2'}
 ```

 The controller's buttons give boolean values, and the joysticks give float values between -1 and 1.
-By default, the controller is polled at 10Hz as not to overwhelm an embedded computer like the Pi with tons of data each time a joystick is moved.
+By default, the controller is polled at 10Hz as not to overwhelm a Pi 3 with tons of data each time a joystick is moved.

 ## Remote Control